Therapist vs. clinical psychologist: what’s the difference?

 Family and marriage therapists

-Marriage and family therapists typically require a master’s degree, such as a master’s in marriage and family therapy (MFT) or related psychology field.
-A bachelor’s degree is generally the minimum requirement for mental health counselors, according to the BLS.
+Marriage and family therapists typically require a master’s degree, such as a master’s in marriage and family therapy (MFT) or a related field in psychology.
+Substance abuse, behavioral disorder, and mental health counselors typically need a master’s degree and an internship to enter the occupation, according to the BLS.

 Clinical psychologists